noradno/portfolio/README.md

 # Create data files for the portfolio dashboard

-Create PTA csv files for P-dash and save to sharepoint.
+A procedure to updated data files for P-dash.
+P-dash are connected to these files, and when overwriting these files the P-dash dashboard and apps will be automatically updated.
 The following files are created:

 -   agreement_info.csv